 Covering nearly 200,000 acres, the Visitors Centre at the Red Rock Canyon Recreation Area is the start of a 13-mile (21-kilometre) panoramic scenic route that winds through a mountainous region that spans 130 square miles of Mojave Desert.

 Hint: A visit to Red Rock Canyon can be combined with a visit to Bonnie Springs Ranch.

 Lake Mead National Recreation Area and Scenic Byway.

-The Lake Mead Recreational Area is approximately 30 miles (48 kilometers) southeast of Las Vegas
+The Lake Mead Recreational Area is only 25 miles (40 km) southeast of Las Vegas

 Damming the Colorado River created North America's largest man-made lake, Lake Mead.
 Just a half-hour drive outside Las Vegas, Lake Mead is a perfect place to visit in warm weather for swimming, water skiing, fishing, boating and hiking.
 Also many people rent houseboats for a weekend or a day to explore the 550-mile (886-kilometre) shoreline.